When you’re starting out on sax, should you get a new, cheap Chinese saxophone from Amazon, or should you buy a used sax from eBay?

 - Share a couple of pitfalls to avoid when you buy a used sax.

-Get the PDF for this lesson – plus all of our other free resources – sign up for Sax School LOCKER
+Get the PDF for this lesson — plus all of our other free resources.

-When you go online, you’ll see loads of shiny new Chinese saxophones and they are relatively cheap.
-It can be confusing because there are so many brands, it’s difficult to know which ones are good.
+When you go online, you’ll see loads of shiny new Chinese saxophones, which are relatively cheap.
+It can be confusing because there are so many brands, and it’s difficult to know which ones are good.

 It might not be as shiny, but you’re getting more saxophone for your money!

 - Better resale value when you’re ready to upgrade

 What if my used alto saxophone goes wrong?